pentacleai/pentaclecss/src/lottecss/readme.md

 ####Add the following line of code to App.scss
 @import '~lottecss/assets/styles/lotte.scss';

-Note the @import will be migrated to the new Sass Dart @use in the near future

 ####In App.js
 import './App.scss';

+##What's on the board
+Form elements
+Switch to Sass Dart @use instead of @import
+Dark mode
+Colour themes
+Drop-shadows and hover options for box
+Gradient background
+"How to UX" article